Defending Australia: Australian Foreign Affairs 4

 About this ebook

-The fourth issue of Australian Foreign Affairs examines the challenge of defending Australia at a time of regional uncertainty and fast-changing military technology.
-It explores the nation’s main vulnerabilities and the capabilities needed to secure against them, including the consequences of a nuclear arms race in Asia.
+The fourth issue of Australian Foreign Affairs examines the challenge of defending Australia at a time of regional uncertainty and rapidly developing military technology.
+It explores whether the nation's weaponry, intelligence agencies and handling of alliances and diplomacy are up to the task of securing against new vulnerabilities in a fast-changing Asia.

-• Patrick Walters probes into Australia’s expanding intelligence agencies.
+• Patrick Walters probes the overhaul of Australia's expanding intelligence agencies.

 About the author